jordan52/trickykegstands/src/site/todayILearned.md

 The first thread on this HN post <http://news.ycombinator.com/item?id=3816350> (which is about Gabe's argument for a single co-founder) is a nice conversation about diversifying with several, small, monthly income type projects.

 The Show is the Rainbow is now [Touch People](https://soundcloud.com/touch_people) and after checking his twitter feed it seems like he is a big gamer.
+Cool story, brah.

 \* - this is what I consider the lowest rung of f-you money.
 Enough to retire on some rocky land in the Ozarks and not do anything except maybe learn to hunt.